Creative Career & Business

 Also, basic web design knowledge will come in handy.
 HTML, CSS, and the basics of UI/UX should be known for your career convenience.

-Even if you don’t plan on working with website creation directly, understanding how and where elements should be placed won’t hurt anyone.
+Even if you don’t plan to work on website design directly, understanding where and how elements should be placed won’t hurt anyone.

-And even then – you might create ad banners that will end up being placed on some websites.
+And even then, you might create ad banners that will be placed on some websites.
 Therefore, knowing how an online advertisement is constructed is crucial.

 Soft Skills